Generate and Grow Connection

 - the practices of the somatic psychologies and mindfulness are particularly suited to be adapted to working with horses and nature.
 This creates opportunities for neural integration

-- somatic psychology and mindfulness principles as a theoretical base can create a guide to working safely and effectively with clients and horses together
+- somatic psychology, mindfulness principles and relational horsemanship as a base can create a guide to working safely and effectively with clients and horses together

 - most people are affected in their daily lives by traumas big or small

 - a trauma history does not need to be specifically identified for this approach to be effective

 - there is a natural attraction to healing that can be stimulated by working outdoors and with nature and animals